BERT, GPT, T5: Three Bets That Shaped Today's LLMs

 print(tokenizer.decode(outputs[0], skip_special_tokens=True))

-Article: The researchers found that training language models on more data consistently improved performance across all tasks.
+Output: Article: The researchers found that training language models on more data consistently improved performance across all tasks.
 TL;DR: Training language models on larger datasets leads to better performance.

 Code Fragment 6.1.2: GPT-2 performing zero-shot summarization by conditioning on a "TL;DR:" prompt.
-No fine-tuning is needed; the model leverages patterns learned during pre-training to generate a summary.
+No fine-tuning is needed; the model leverages patterns learned during pretraining to generate a summary.
 This demonstrates the breakthrough capability that made GPT-2 famous: performing tasks through prompting alone.

 GPT-3 (2020): The In-Context Learning Revolution